 This tutorial gives you easy-to-follow instructions, with screenshots, for setting up a compiler (the MINGW compiler), a tool that will let you turn the code that you write into programs, and Code::Blocks, a free development environment for C and C++.
 This tutorial explains how to install Code::Blocks on Windows 2000, XP, Vista or Windows 7.
-Note: if you're running Linux, go here to learn how to use GCC; if you're on OS X, go here to get set up using Apple XCode.
+Note: the easiest way to get a compiler is to use Cee Studio, from our sponsor.
+It will let you run your code in your browser, without installing anything.
+If you're running Linux, go here to learn how to use GCC; if you're on OS X, go here to get set up using Apple XCode.

 Step 1: Download Code::Blocks